 Take the Swiss trains – as scenic and precise as you’d expect, like a Swiss watch.
 The Matterhorn Glacier Express travels scenically and swiftly 8 hours from Zermatt to St Moritz passing though ski towns like Andermatt, Laax, St Moritz and Davos Klosters on its way.
 Many of the best ski towns in Switzerland are car-free, with charming snow laden chalets offering luxury lodging, and vast ski terrain in all directions.
 Glaciers sparkle and promise excellent snow, at to Swiss ski resorts of Zermatt, Saas Fee and Gstaad 3000.
 Other ski regions like the Jungfrau and Aletsch Arena combine multiple big mountains and several ski villages with interconnected lift systems and long trail networks for miles of skiing adventure.

 Zermatt is the granddaddy with 60 ski lifts and over 350 kilometers of prepared slopes and even more off-piste borders.
+The Swiss people don’t like to admit how amazing Zermatt is for skiing, as if its cliche.
 You can ski to Italy for lunch, the ultimate “cross country” alpine adventure.
 The beauty of Zermatt starts with the magnificent Matterhorn towering 14,693-feet above this historic town, the most photographed mountain in the world.
 While you don’t ski on the Matterhorn, Zermatt offers the highest skiing in the Alps at 12,739-feet, on glaciers, served by trams and trains, and wide-open trails in every direction.
 The real treat of skiing the Swiss Alps, especially Zermatt, is skiing to a cozy mountainside chalet, look for the Swiss flag, serving homemade schnitzel and fondue, or sunning on a terrace with a view and a schnapps.
 Zermatt village is a picture postcard of world-class hotels, famous boutique shopping, top Swiss restaurants, with music festivals and entertainment as added après ski amusement.
+Zermatt’s village does get busy, touristy, but there’s good reason for that.
 See our review of the Zermatt and the Top Ski Hotels in Switzerland.

 The Swiss Graubunden hosts a dozen ski resorts within an hours’ drive, or train, near Zurich.
 Andermatt Sedrun, Laax, Obersaxen and Brigels, to Arosa Lenzerheide, Savognin, and Davos Klosters, to St Moritz to the east bordering Italy.
 You can easily create a Swiss ski safari, skiing several resorts.